PagerDuty/blender-chef/README.md

 Blender-chef uses Chef 12 (for partial search).
 For chef 11, use 0.0.1 version of blender-chef.

-Blender currently support the following Ruby implementations:
+Blender-chef currently support the following MRI versions:

 * *Ruby 1.9.3*
 * *Ruby 2.1.0*